Yates-Lab/NeuroVisKit/README.md

 ```

 **Sanity Check**:
-* Run preprocess, then once it is done run schedule.
+* Run preprocess, then once it is done run train.py